MakeSchool-Tutorials/Makestagram-Swift/P11-Fetching-Data-from-Parse/content.md

 ---
-title: "Fetching Data from Parse"
+title: "Fetching Data from Parse and Building the Timeline"
 slug: fetching-data-parse-timeline
 ---